 Emerald Lake Trail

 The Emerald Lake Trail is arguably the best in the entire park and it starts at the Bear Lake trailhead.
+Plus, it’s actually one of the best national park hikes in general.
 It’s about 3.2 miles round trip, and it’s an out and back trail.
 Along the way, you’ll pass Nymph Lake and Dream Lake.
 You can even pull off at Bear Lake too.